LazyBun/owasp-top10-security/PITCHME.md

 +++

-# How do I fight it?
+## How do I fight it?

-* Developer training is essential to identify and mitigate XXE completely
+* Developer training is essential to identify and mitigate XXE completely |
-* Disable XML external entity and DTD processing in all XML parsers in your application
+* Disable XML external entity and DTD processing |
-* Validate inputs
+* Validate inputs |
-* Patch or upgrade all the latest XML processors and libraries in use by the app or on the underlying operating system
+* Patch or upgrade all the latest XML processors and libraries |
-* Upgrade SOAP to the latest version
+* Upgrade SOAP to the latest version |
 * If these controls are not possible, consider using virtual patching

 ---